RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 ### Obscenity And The First Amendment

-The First Amendment to the United States Constitution provides that "Congress shall make no law ... abridging the freedom of speech."
-The Fourteenth Amendment declares that "no State shall ... deprive any person of ... liberty ... without due process of law."
+The First Amendment to the United States Constitution provides that "Congress shall make no law &hellip; abridging the freedom of speech."
+The Fourteenth Amendment declares that "no State shall &hellip; deprive any person of &hellip; liberty &hellip; without due process of law."
 It is now well-established that this "liberty" includes the right to free speech. *Chaplinsky v.
 New Hampshire,* *Miller v.
 California*.